This is the best orange cream cheese frosting recipe you’re going to find. Why? It’s simple, easy to make and includes Grand Marnier–that’s why!

 The other day I made a pumpkin carrot cake, as I often do, but this time I made it in a 2 layer cake form.
 I added a little less white and brown sugar, omitted the coconut and only added two dashes of cinnamon.
 For some reason, I thought about flavoring the cream cheese frosting with orange.
 This is probably because I found frozen orange zest that needed to be used!

 You could actually switch out the orange for any citrus flavor.
 Use lemon rind, lemon liqueur and lemon oil for a lemon frosting!
 There are so many possibilities.
+You can also add the frosting to this moist pineapple carrot cake, too!

-You may also enjoy this Whole Orange Cake!
+You may also enjoy this Whole Orange Cake~

 If you love orange flavored desserts, I really think you’ll be smitten with this frosting!
 Try it on vanilla cupcakes, a carrot sheet cake, or any other way you use cream cheese frosting.